 How I Developed This Recipe

-Developing this Tsukimi Udon recipe was a bit of an exploration for me.
-I didn’t want to settle for a simple Kake Udon with just a raw egg on top.
+I had a bit of fun developing this Tsukimi Udon recipe because I didn’t want to settle for a simple kake udon with just a raw egg on top.

-After some brainstorming, an idea popped into my mind: why not fry the egg and pair them with their good friend bacon?
-When I actually made it, the flavors of bacon and egg went surprisingly well with the udon and broth!
+After some brainstorming, I had a lightbulb moment: why not fry the egg and pair it with bacon?
+When I actually made it, I was surprised at how well the flavors of bacon and egg went with the udon and broth!

-For a touch of playful creativity, I’ve also included a fun twist: crafting a rabbit from kamaboko (Japanese fish cake).
-It’s a nod to the Japanese moon-gazing folklore where a rabbit is believed to reside on the moon!
+To add a bit of playful creativity, I’ve also included a fun twist: crafting a rabbit from kamaboko (Japanese fish cake).
+It’s a nod to Japanese folklore about moon-gazing rabbits!

-Here are my step-by-step instructions for how to make delicious tsukimi udon at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Tsukimi Udon at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Add dashi, soy sauce and mirin to a saucepan and boil over a high heat for 1-2 minutes to burn off the alcohol in the mirin.